mkhoshle/IntelEdgeAI-Projects/People-Counter/WRITEUP.md

 **Model Accuracy:** The model accuracy pre-conversion is usuallay a little higher than post-conversion.
 The reason is that the optimization of the modle usually leads to the drop in the accuracy.

-THIS RESULTS ARE FOR SSD_MOBILENET
+THIS RESULTS ARE FOR SSD_MOBILENET.

 In the video the people come into the scene and leave at following frame number:

   into frame - out of frame